 - Continue to exercise despite having foot pain.

-- They are also frequently seen in ballet dancers and gymnasts.
+It's advised to break in new running shoes gradually - many injuries result from a sudden change in running shoes.
+They are also frequently seen in ballet dancers and gymnasts.

 Does osteoporosis cause metatarsal fractures?